AllAcacia/Card-Jitsu-Quartet/README.md

 Drag and drop "Card-Jitsu-Quartet.3dsx" into the root/3ds directory of your (modded with Luma3DS) 3DS console's SD card.
 Open the Homebrew Launcher on your 3DS, then find the title and press "A"!

 ## In-Game Notes
-There is very little if no gameplay implemented, as the bare basics are being implemented (this is my first time working with devkitPro).
-You will start at the main menu.
-There are options to open Card-Jitsu and its elemental variants, but only the base title has content being developed for at this moment.
+There is very little to no gameplay implemented at this stage, as the bare basics are being implemented (this is my first time working with devkitPro).
+You will start at the main menu; there are options to open Card-Jitsu and its elemental variants, but only the base title has content being developed for at this moment.

 ![Preview of the Main Menu of CJQ](https://github.com/AllAcacia/Card-Jitsu-Quartet/blob/main/menu_preview.png)

 # Disclaimer
-This project is not associated with Disney's original Club Penguin or Card-Jitsu copyrights.
-This project is non-commercial and is intended to improve my skills in embedded development and relive any nostalgia previous fans have had for the game.
+This project is not associated with Disney's original Club Penguin or Card-Jitsu copyrights, nor are any infringements intended.
+This project is non-commercial and is intended to improve my skills in embedded software development and relive any nostalgia fans have had for the original game.